Stereo-Boy/chopin_toolbox/README.md

 snapnow; %plot figure when publishing markdown code
 ```
 ![a figure showing the group effect plot](example_figures/results.png)
+Note that the group effect plot code works only with a grouping variable with two levels (at the moment).
 For a continuous factor or an interaction relationship, you can use plot_covariate_effect or plot_interaction instead.
 The example below plots the effect of music practice in hours on our dependent variable.

 ```matlab